Microsoft Money

-Microsoft Money was a personal finance management software program by Microsoft.
-It had capabilities for viewing bank account balances, creating budgets, and tracking expenses, among other features.
-It was designed for computers using the Microsoft Windows operating system, and versions for Windows Mobile were also available (available for Money 20002006 on select versions of Windows Mobile, up to, but not including, Windows Mobile 5.0).
-Microsoft developed Money to compete with Quicken, another personal finance management software.

-Money is no longer being actively developed as a retail program.
-From its inception in 1991 until its discontinuation in 2009, Microsoft Money was commercial software.
-Microsoft discontinued sales of the software on June 30, 2009, and removed access to online services for existing Money installations in January 2011.
-In 2010, Microsoft released a replacement version, called Microsoft Money Plus Sunset, which allows users to open and edit Money data files, but lacks any online features or support.
-It was available in two editions: Deluxe, and Home & Business.
+Microsoft Money is a discontinued personal finance management software program by Microsoft.
+It has capabilities for viewing bank account balances, creating budgets, and tracking expenses, among other features.
+Designed for computers using the Microsoft Windows operating system, versions for Windows Mobile were also released.
+From its inception in 1991 until 2009, Microsoft Money was commercial software; in 2010, Microsoft Money Plus Sunset was released as a free replacement, which allows users to open and edit Money data files but lacks any online features or support.

-In 2012, Money returned as a Windows Store app; however, this version of Money is designed as a news aggregator for personal finance, investing, and real estate.
-Other features include stock tracking across the world markets, a mortgage calculator, and a currency converter.
-It does not have any of the personal accounting and bookkeeping/money management features of the legacy desktop program.

-Launched in 2020, Microsoft offers a premium Money in Excel template to Microsoft 365 Family and Personal subscribers.
-In May 2022, Microsoft announced that this would be withdrawn effective June 30, 2023.
+In 2020, Money in Excel template was launched to Microsoft 365 Family and Personal subscribers; this service was withdrawn in 2023.

 Localization

-There were localized editions of Microsoft Money for the United Kingdom, France, Japan, Canada, and an International English edition for other English speaking countries.
-However, Microsoft had not updated the U.K., French and international editions since Money 2005.
+There are localized editions of Microsoft Money for the United Kingdom, France, Japan, Canada, and an International English edition for other English-speaking countries.
+However, Microsoft has not updated the U.K., French, and international editions since Money 2005.
 The last Canadian edition was Money 2006.

-There were also localized editions for other countries, such as Russia, Brazil, Germany, and Italy.
-However, these editions were discontinued due to what was believed to be an insufficient user-base to justify the expense of localization for more recent editions or the expense to integrate support for the national online-banking standard like HBCI in Germany.
+There are also localized editions for other countries, such as Russia, Brazil, Germany, and Italy.
+However, these editions were discontinued due to what was believed to be an insufficient user base to justify the expense of localization for more recent editions or the expense to integrate support for national online-banking standards like HBCI in Germany.

 Microsoft offered a free downloadable time-limited trial version of Microsoft Money Plus.
-This trial version could import data files from the Canadian edition of Money, but not from other non-US editions.
-Users upgrading from other non-US editions could manually export and reimport their accounts, and may have had to re-enter certain information by hand.
+This trial version imports data files from the Canadian edition of Money, but not from other non-US editions.
+Users upgrading from other non-US editions can manually export and reimport their accounts and may have to re-enter certain information by hand.

 History

-The first version of Microsoft Money dated back to 1991 and was originally part of the Microsoft Home series.
+The first version of Microsoft Money in 1991 was originally part of the Microsoft Home series.
+Microsoft developed Money to compete with Quicken, another personal finance management software.

+On Windows Mobile, Money 2000–2006 was available on select versions of Windows Mobile, up to, but not including, Windows Mobile 5.0.

 Due to Microsoft's propensity to market product versions using the year number rather than the actual version number, the version number reported in the About dialogue box may not actually reflect that of the packaging of the distribution media.

 Note that a version 13.x was never created.